enotspe/fortinet-2-elasticsearch/docs/index.md

 Lets build some ground together and make sure this prohect is right for you.

 ### What you need to have
-- A firewall
+- A firewall 🔥
-- A firewall that produces logs
+- A firewall that produces logs 🔥🪵
-- A firewall that produces logs, and you want to make a report
+- A firewall that produces logs, and you want to make a report 🔥🪵📔
-- A firewall that produces logs, and you want to make a report, and a human is actually going to read it
+- A firewall that produces logs, and you want to make a report, and a human is actually going to read it 🔥🪵📔🥸
-- A firewall that produces logs, and you want to make a report, and a human is actually going to read it and take some action.
+- A firewall that produces logs, and you want to make a report, and a human is actually going to read it and take some action. 🔥🪵📔🥸🎬

 ### What you **DO NOT** need to have
 More important than what you need is what you dont need.

-- Money
+- Money💰🚫

 If you feel related to the previous statements, we got you covered.

 If you are Splunk, QRadar, or [Elastic Serverless](https://www.elastic.co/pricing/serverless-search) users, you are welcome to stay and make a [contribution](engage.md#support-the-project) to support FortiDragon.
 You will get more value out of your 💵 here.

-## Challenge
+## The Challenge

-Firewall logs are unique beast.
-They are on the most chatty elements on your infraestructure generating high volumens of logs.
-That is pretty obvious because they concentrate all the connections from all your network in one system.
+Firewall logs are a unique beast.
+They're among the chattiest elements in your infrastructure, generating massive volumes of data.
+This makes perfect sense—your firewall sits at the chokepoint, seeing every single connection attempt from every device on your network.
+It's the ultimate network voyeur. 🔍

+But here's the paradox: **each individual log is almost worthless**.

+A single firewall log tells you almost nothing useful.
+"Host A connected to Host B on port 443.
+Status: allowed."
+So what?
+That's just... another Tuesday.
+One log entry is just worthless on a sea of data.

-However, each log provides very low information.
-Each log itself is almost irrelevant.
-The real value comes when you aggregate all the logs to find hidden behaivors.
+The real value emerges only when you aggregate logs to reveal hidden behavioral patterns.

-Let's imagine this situation:
-You got an IP that performs a DNS resolution to some external IP adrress.
-That log itself do not indicate malicious activity.
-But if in a hour span, you see that IP doing DNS resolutions to a thousand different IPs.
-That is pretty weird behaivor because noramlly you only have configured 2 DNS servers for resolution.
-Such pattern can indicate a [C2C connection](https://attack.mitre.org/techniques/T1071/004/) or [Data Exfiltration](https://attack.mitre.org/techniques/T1048/003/).

-The point is that every single DNS resolution is not relevant itself, just when you aggregate them is when you can see the full picture and spot an anomalus pattern.

-That is why it is important to log all connections.
-And that is why it is unqique challenge.
-Integrating your firewalls to current SIEMs solutions can make them explote in storage, and get you broke in the process.
+### The Slow Port Scanner

+Consider this situation

+**Single log entry:**

+10.0.8.15 → 192.168.1.50:445 | TCP SYN | DENIED

+Looks like: A workstation tried to access SMB on another host.
+Maybe a misconfiguration?
+No big deal.

+**Aggregated over 24 hours:**

+10.0.8.15 scanned 2,847 different internal IPs
+Ports targeted: 22, 23, 445, 3389, 5900
+Success rate: 0%
+Pattern: Sequential IP scan, 1 attempt every 30 seconds

+**This is:** A compromised workstation performing slow reconnaissance to avoid detection.
+Traditional port scanners are noisy (thousands of attempts per second).
+This attacker is patient, spreading the scan over 24 hours to hide in normal network traffic.

+**Without full logs?** You'd see maybe 5-10 scattered connection attempts.
+Looks random.
+Pattern invisible.

+Missing some logs, and that behavioral pattern becomes invisible.
+The malware hides in your sampling gaps.
+The reconnaissance blends into the noise.
+The credential stuffing looks like innocent typos.

+This is why you **must log everything**.
+Thre are no "safe" connections, no irrelevant traffic.
+Just log UTM type logs is not serious.
+You dont need a SIEM to tell you that there was a hit on the IPS engine, you need a data analytics plataform to uncover correlations hidden on regular events.

+## SIEM Cost Trap

+Here's where traditional SIEMs fail spectacularly.

+Most organizations face this brutal choice:
+Option A: Log everything → Go bankrupt from SIEM costs 💸 Option B: Sample/filter logs → Miss threats hiding in the gaps 🕳️

+**The dirty secret of enterprise security:** Most companies choose Option B.

+They implement "intelligent sampling" (translation: we can't afford to log everything).
+They filter out "noise" (translation: we're hoping the important stuff makes it through).
+They set retention policies measured in days, not months (translation: we're praying nothing bad happened last week).

+And then they wonder why advanced threats dwell in their networks for an average of 200+ days before detection.

+**You can't find patterns you can't see.**

+When you drop logs to save money, you're not just losing data points—you're losing context.
+You're losing the ability to:

+- Correlate events across time windows
+- Establish behavioral baselines
+- Detect slow-burn attacks
+- Perform historical threat hunting
+- Conduct forensic investigations

+Splunk charges per GB ingested.
+Elastic Serverless makes you cry when you see the bill.
+QRadar... let's not even go there.
+These platforms were built for diverse log types across your entire infrastructure.
+Firewall logs?
+They're just a checkbox on the datasheet.
+An afterthought.

+**Nobody optimized for the firewall use case.**

+Until now.

-## Key Benefits
+## FortiDragon Difference

+We had one core constraint: **No money.** 💰🚫

+And that constraint forced creativity.

+We couldn't throw budget at the problem.
+We had to get smart about:

+- **Storage efficiency** - Choosing databases optimized for log workloads (Victoria Logs)
+- **Parsing performance** - Using Vector instead of resource-heavy Java-based tools
+- **Cost-effective scaling** - Object storage, compression, smart retention
+- **Query optimization** - Engines built for aggregation, not just search

+The result? **You can log everything without going broke.**

+No sampling.
+No filtering. **Full visibility.
+Full context.
+Full behavioral analysis.**

+But we didn't stop there.
+Storing high volumes of logs efficiently was just the first step. *"Now that we have all the data, how do we actually use it?"*

+That's when the real work began.

-### 1. **Ingestion**
+### 1. **Deep Ingestion**
-- **Full field parsing**: Extracts all fields and values from Fortinet and Palo Alto logs.
+- **Full field parsing**: Extracts ALL fields and values from Fortinet and Palo Alto logs—not just the "important" ones
-- **ECS Naming Standardization**: Translates fields to [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/current/index.html) for consistent field naming.
+- **ECS Naming Standardization**: Translates fields to [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/current/index.html) for consistent field naming across platforms
 - **Enrichment**: Enhances log data with additional contextual information.

-### 2. **Analytics**
+### 2. **Unmatched Analytics**
-Here is where we shine!
-No other paid or free tool has such an in depth analysis of Fortinet logs.
-FortiDragon provides deep visibility into your network traffic.
-With comprehensive dashboards for threat hunting, you can easily monitor firewalls logs in real-time and perform long term analysis.
+**Here is where we shine!**

+It's difficult to explain what "deep visibility" or "in-depth analysis" actually mean until you see it.
+We could list features like "comprehensive dashboards" or "real-time monitoring," but those are just marketing buzzwords that every vendor claims.

+**The truth?** You'll understand it once you use our dashboards.

+We're not a generic SIEM that happens to support firewall logs.
+We're a firewall log analytics platform that happens to be better than any SIEM.
+No other paid or free tool has such in-depth analysis of firewall logs.

+Don't take our word for it.
+[Install it](installation/index.md) and see for yourself. 🐉

-### 3. **Quick Setup**
+### 3. **Security Engineer Friendly**
-Detailed instructions for seting up.
-We are also security engineers, not data scientits.
-We understand you might not be familiar with tools like Elastic, Grafana or Victoria Logs (we also strugged as well), so we have made it super simple to spin up.
+We are security engineers, not data scientists.
+We understand you might not be familiar with tools like Elasticsearch, Grafana, or Victoria Logs (we struggled too!).

+That's why we made it **super simple** to spin up:

+- **One-script installation** for Elasticsearch components
+- **Pre-configured Vector pipelines** ready to go
+- **Production-ready dashboards** on day one
+- **Clear documentation** written by practitioners, for practitioners
+- **No vendor lock-in** - use what works for your environment

+**You need it all.
+And now you got it.** 🐉

 ## Installation